Store Hours

 Protect Your Garden With Mulch

-Finish your garden bed with mulch and compost.
+Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger plants that bear more fruit and flowers.
 Mulch keeps your soil moist and controls weeds.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

 Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Centerville Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug or artificial grass to your outdoor space.
+Shop for the fertilizer, seeds, and soil you need in the aisles of your Centerville Garden Center, online, or on our mobile app.
 Let's get growing together.

 449 N Main Street